AcroMedia/commerce_wishlist/README.md

 called a "Wishlist."
 After discussion with Nick Vahalik and Matt Glaman, it was decided that the Drupal 8 port of the Wishlist module would make the same architectural decision: Wishlists will be orders.

-A special order type will be used to store the line items that track product variationss on the list.
+A special order type will be used to store the order items that track product variationss on the list.
 The first iteration will closely model the Add-to-cart workflow with exceptions made to be able to co-exist with the add-to-cart button.

-The architectural decision to use line items allows us the opportunity in the future to allow administrators to add any kind of customer-facing field to the wishlist item.
-This would allow for wishlist notes, links to external products, prioritization, anything you can imagine saving next to a desired product. **Note**: While fields may be added to line items, the ability for the customers to create/modify those fields is likely not available quite yet.
+The architectural decision to use order items allows us the opportunity in the future to allow administrators to add any kind of customer-facing field to the wishlist item.
+This would allow for wishlist notes, links to external products, prioritization, anything you can imagine saving next to a desired product. **Note**: While fields may be added to order items, the ability for the customers to create/modify those fields is likely not available quite yet.

 ### User Stories